jschwarz98/Studienarbeit-OCR/README.md

 - Android / iOS phone or emulator
 - react native
 - npm
+- Java (preferably Java 8)

+If you don't have a React Native development environment for android or iOS setup you can follow the steps found [here](https://reactnative.dev/docs/environment-setup).

 ### Installation

 1. Clone the repository
 2. Install the required NPM-packages via

 ```sh
 npm install